Bestselling Authors, Top Editors and Literary Agents

 Dev Petty

-Dev Petty is the author of many books for kids, including I Don’t Want to Be a Frog, Don’t Eat Bees (Life Lessons from Chip the Dog), Claymates, How Old Is Mr. Tortoise?
-And the upcoming Monty and the Mushrooms.
+Dev Petty is the author of many picture books, including Don’t Eat Bees (Life Lessons from Chip the Dog), How Old is Mr. Tortoise?, Monty and the Mushrooms, and the much awaited follow up to Claymates, Claydate (Releasing April, 2026).
 She used to be a film effects artist but now writes silly books for kids and their people.
 She lives in Berkeley, her hometown, with her family, dogs, cats, and a snake named Boots.
 You can visit Dev online at DevPetty.com.

 Kirsten W. Larson

 Kirsten W. Larson, used to work with rocket scientists at NASA, but now writes books for curious kids.
 She is the author of more than 30 nonfiction books for young readers, including The Fire of Stars, illustrated by Katherine Roy, a Good Housekeeping Award-winner and NCTE Orbis Pictus Honor book.
+Her latest picture book is This Is How You Know, illustrated by Cornelia Li.
 Kirsten is the author of Reimagining Your Nonfiction Picture Book: A step-by-step revision guide, called “a must-have for every nonfiction picture book writer’s bookshelf” and the host of the Nonfiction Kidlit Craft Conversations podcast.
 She lives near Los Angeles with her family.
 Learn more at KirstenWLarson.com.

 Deborah Halverson